blabla1337/skf-flask/skf/markdown/code_examples/php/35-code_example--Aggregate_user_controls--.md

 			$db  = $con->connection();

 			/*
-			Everytime the user accesses the database we keep track of the number of times he connected.
+			Each time the user accesses the database we keep track of the number of times he connected.
 Whenever the user passes a reasonable number he should be rejected since he could be an attacker scraping your table contents and stealing company information You could a CRON job in your mysql system in order to clean the Aggregate column within certain timeframes